The Conservatism of Senator Jesse Helms

 After Smith’s death, Helms returned to Raleigh; later he ran for a seat on the Raleigh City Council where he won, serving from 1957-1961.
 In 1960, Helms took up at WRAL TV (he had earlier worked for WRAL radio) as a vice president.
 While at WRAL, Helms would do a nightly commentary.
 His commentaries were famous throughout eastern North Carolina and provided Helms the opportunity to hone his conservative principles in writing and speaking.
 As Helms put it, “the first topics we got into were the value of self-reliance, the virtue of limited government, and the danger of Communism.”
 Helms stated that other issues they took on included the state education, income taxes, race relations, the Vietnam War, federal debt and the Great Society.
 Helms said, “we stood against tyranny in government and for liberty.”
 He was popular enough that he was able to run for city council again and win.

-Until 1970, Helms had been a registered Democrat, supporting the conservative candidates of that party.
+Until 1970, Helms had been a registered Democrat, supporting the conservative candidates of the party.
 However, in 1970, he switched to the Republican Party and two years later would run for the US Senate seat, the seat once held by Willis Smith, making Helms the first Republican to hold a Senate seat in North Carolina since 1903.
-Helms would go on to win four more senate races, most of them close races.
+Helms would go on to win four more senate races, most of them squeakers.
 Helms’ race in 1984 against North Carolina Democrat governor Jim Hunt was the most expensive Senate race to date.

-While in the Senate, Helms was a formidable politician, often standing alone for conservative causes, earning him the pejorative “Senator No.” Even though the Senate was in the hands of liberal Democrats for the first part of his Senate career, Helms was a senator that was difficult to ignore.
+While in the Senate, Helms was a formidable politician, often standing alone for conservative causes, earning him the pejorative “Senator No.” Even though the Senate was in the hands of liberal Democrats for the first part of his Senate career, Helms was difficult to ignore.
 When Republican Ronald Reagan won the presidency in 1980, the Senate also came under the control of the Republicans, albeit briefly.
 As the “Reagan Recession” became unpopular, voters took it out on his party, returning the Senate to the Democrats in 1982.
 Helms would have to wait another twelve years before the Republicans would control the Senate again.

 According to Steven Holmes, Helms’ two important accomplishments as Senator were “a 1996 measure that tightened trade sanctions against the Marxist government of Fidel Castro in Cuba.
 The other, a 1973 amendment to the Foreign Assistance Act, prevented American money from going to international family planning organizations that, in his words, 'provide or promote' abortion.
 He also introduced amendments to reduce or eliminate money for foreign aid, welfare programs and the arts.”